r57zone/Home-Search/README.md

 `r57zone[собака]gmail.com`

 # Home Search (En)
-Simple local search engine for files.
+Simple local search engine files.
 Search is based on the names of the folders and files, taking into account the various factors for ranking certain files.
 ## Setup
 To create a database, right-click, on the icon, in notification area (tray) and go to "Databases" -> "New".
 Select the desired folders, exclude unnecessary, select the desired formats and save the database (no spaces), save to folder with the program.
 <br><br>